Solar manual or automated is an important decision to be made up front.

-So, the electricity supply in your country is becoming increasingly unreliable; or perhaps too expensive.
-Maybe it's something rather more esoteric; you want to contribute to ensuring that your grandchildren can look forward to an inhabitable planet Earth.
+So the electricity supply in your country is becoming increasingly unreliable; or perhaps too expensive.
+Maybe it is something rather more esoteric; you want to contribute to ensuring that your grandchildren can look forward to an inhabitable, pristine planet Earth.

-That all depends on your own skills and confidence; I have no formal skills in electricity but I do have an interest and some background.
-And I have built a basic, manual solar generator; but I wouldn't attempt an entirely automated system.
+That all depends on your own qualifications and confidence; I have no formal skills in electricity but I do have an interest and some background.
+And I have built a basic, manual solar generator; but I would not attempt a fully automated system myself.

-Solar manual automated questions whether the common man could build his own sunspot generator.
+Solar manual or automated questions whether the common man could build his own sunspot generator.

 That means that for large parts of the day someone must be present to make these judgements.
 Clearly a fully automated solar system has distinct advantages over a manual generator.

-So you have to make the solar manual automated decision up front.
+So you have to make the solar or manual automated system decision up front.

-So, where's the catch?
-Why doesn't everyone choose an automated solar generator over a manual system?
-It's all about price; and dirty power from your grid entering and destroying your components.
+So, what is the catch?
+Why does everyone not choose an automated solar generator over a manual system?
+It is all about price; and dirty power from your grid entering and destroying your computers and cellphones.

 How much did I save, you may well ask?
-I'm not sure, but an article in the Mail and Guardian spurred my interest.
-A solar engineer, pictured above, decided to build his own solar manual automated system in his home.
+I am not sure, but an article in the Mail and Guardian spurred my interest.
+An engineer, pictured below, decided to build his own solar manual automated system in his home.

 He himself admitted that he used only the very best materials; frankly, even if building your own manual solar generator, I would do the same.
 If you do it properly the first time, it hurts only once.
-Using inferior materials to save a few rands or dollars makes no sense at all.
+Purchasing inferior equipment to save a few rands or dollars makes no sense at all.

 Doing all the construction myself, with some help from friends whilst installing the panels on the roof, for R150,000 I built a potentially offgrid system consisting of